NADOOITChristophBa/NADOOITChristophBa/README.md

 - 🌱 I’m currently learning how to be a better person.
 Starting with myself.
 Working on my mental health and my physical health.
 I am working on building a company that will help others.

 - 💞️ I’m looking to collaborate on building a new python framework for structuring software projects.
-- 📫 You can reach me via email: chrisotph.backhaus@nadooit.de
+- 📫 You can reach me via email: christoph.backhaus@nadooit.de

 <!---
 NADOOITChristophBa/NADOOITChristophBa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.